Controller#

 when started

-[Disable controller configured actions until drive is done.]
+[Disable Controller configured actions until the drive movement is done.]

 Controller [Disable v]